-Subsequently, high quality books and texts form the core of both the English curriculum and the context for learning in the foundation subjects, creating an immersive and joined-up learning experience which develops both reading and vocabulary.
-Children experience the explicit teaching of reading primarily through whole class reading sessions, which explore texts in detail and develop specific reading skills (as outlined in the Trust's Reading Standards), and additional guided reading sessions to further support, challenge and consolidate where required.
+Subsequently, high quality books and texts form the core of our English curriculum.
+Children experience the explicit teaching of reading primarily through whole class reading sessions, which explore texts in detail.
+Lessons not only develop children's reading and vocabulary skills, but also their growing cultural capital and appreciation and value of books, authors and reading.